 Haus der Natur is reliable because it combines central location, a clear frame and enough content for more than a quick stop.

-Escape and virtual-escape formats are less everyday-friendly than the library or a museum, but good when a grey holiday day should feel genuinely filled rather than merely survived.
+Escape and virtual-escape formats are less everyday-friendly than the library or a museum.
+They fit when a grey holiday day should feel genuinely filled.

 If the rainy day should become more creative